Argennon-Project/ascee/docs/specs.md

 Currently, Argennon has 4 prefix tries:

 ```
+// these tries are only examples. (later will be replaces with real ones)
 var_uint_trie_g({0xd0, 0xf000, 0xfc0000, 0xffffff00}): for decoding variable length unsigned integers
 app_trie_g({0xa0, 0xc000, 0xd00000}): for application identifiers
 account_trie_g({0x60, 0xd000, 0xe00000}): for account identifiers